Dear Sturdy Riders,

 Clothing: Wearing the right clothing is almost important as drinking plenty of Vitalyte/water, and replacing carbs!
 Pearl Izumi will be at the Fri packet pick up if you need to purchase any last-minute high tech apparel & accessories.

 a.
 Early A.M: It will be cold in the morning.
-We recommend starting with a high-tech base layer (not cotton!).
-A jersey, bib shorts, arm and leg warmers, or tights, a wind-breaker, light weight/medium weight full finger gloves. and shoe toe-covers.
+Recommend starting with a high-tech base layer (not cotton!).
+A jersey, arm and leg warmers, or tights, a wind-breaker, and light weight/medium weight full finger gloves.

 b.
-Mid-morning: Most riders warm up on the 10.5 mi gradual climb up to Rest Stop 1, and down in the low elevations of Carizzo Badlands.
-Have faith, almost all riders feel much better once the sun rises!
+Mid morning: Most riders warm up on the 10.5 mi gradual climb to Rest Stop 1, or below Sweeney Pass in the low elevations of Carizzo Badlands.
+Once the sun rises, you'll feel much better, and may wish to remove outer layers.

 d.
-Late afternoon: Coming back through the low desert areas south of Agua Caliente and in the Badlands, if temps rise, you should remove arm/leg warmers, vest, and other outer layers.
-Be sure to re-apply lip balm and sunscreen on exposed skin.
+Late afternoon: Coming back through the low desert areas south of Agua Caliente and the Badlands, if temps climb you should remove arm/leg warmers, vest, and other outer layers.
+Be sure to use reapply lip balm and sunscreen on exposed skin.
 See Rider Levels for many more tips.